-Examples of Activities for Appointing Global Business Leaders Around the World
+Examples of Activities for Appointing Global Business Leaders around the World

 Electronics (Latin America) With the aim of reinforcing efforts to foster future regional business leaders, in fiscal year 2010 Sony in Latin America introduced the Positioning for Success program, a job rotation initiative that encompasses key positions in the region, as well as cross-border assignments arranged by global talent directors.
 Sony in Latin America also participated actively in the succession program.
-Electronics (Asia Pacific) This core human resource recruitment program operates in tandem with each Group company in the Asia Pacific region to recruit and foster future regional business leaders.
-Multinational job rotation is implemented for business leaders and young talent.
-Electronics (Japan) The president of Sony Marketing (Japan) Inc. took the lead in initiating and is implementing a job rotation program aimed at developing core human resources.
+Electronics (Asia Pacific) This core human resource recruitment program operates in tandem with each Group company in the Asia-Pacific region to recruit and foster future regional business leaders.
+Multinational job rotation is implemented for business leaders and talented young people.
+Electronics (USA) Sony's software departments in Japan and the United States have set up an engineer exchange program to provide their members with opportunities to learn about the latest technologies and trends while working abroad for three months, as well as experience a different culture in terms of the diverse working styles and values of the program's participants.
+The program contributes to raising awareness among the participants of their key role in bridging national boundaries and realizing the concept of One Sony.